Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 9. The system generates two different responses:
    - A technical answer with bylaw references (using XML tags that are converted to HTML links)
    - A layman's terms answer that simplifies the language and removes bylaw references
-10. Demo interface provides options to compare both responses
+10. Demo interface provides options to compare these different responses

 The system uses different embedding models for different collections:
 - The main by-laws collection uses `voyage-3-large` for highest quality retrieval